Dual Transfer Learning for Event-based End-task Prediction via Pluggable Event to Image Translation: Introduction

 Therefore, in this paper, we design a concise yet flexible framework to alleviate the above dilemmas.
-Motivated by recent attempts for event-to-image translation \cite{rebecq2019high, wang2020event, wang2019event,paredes2020back}, transfer learning \cite{zhuang2020comprehensive,liu2019structured}, and multi-task learning \cite{vandenhende2020multi}, we propose a novel Dual Transfer Learning (DTL) paradigm to efficiently enhance the performance of the end-task learning (see Fig.~\ref{fig:method}).
-Such a learning method is unified in a two-stream framework, which consists of three components: Event to End-task Learning (EEL) branch, Event to Image Translation (EIT) branch and Transfer Learning (TL) module, as shown in Fig.~\ref{fig:cover}(b).
+Motivated by recent attempts for event-to-image translation \cite{rebecq2019high, wang2020event, wang2019event,paredes2020back}, transfer learning \cite{zhuang2020comprehensive,liu2019structured,wang2020dual,deng2019towards,mou2020plugnet}, and multi-task learning \cite{vandenhende2020multi}, we propose a novel Dual Transfer Learning (DTL) paradigm to efficiently enhance the performance of the end-task learning (see Fig.~\ref{fig:method}).
+Our DTL method follows a dual-branch pipeline, which consists of three components: Event to End-task Learning (EEL) branch, Event to Image Translation (EIT) branch and Transfer Learning (TL) module, as shown in Fig.~\ref{fig:cover}(b).
 Specifically, we integrate the idea of image translation to the process of end-task learning, thus formulating the EIT branch.
 The EEL branch is then significantly enhanced by the TL module, which exploits to transfer the feature-level and prediction-level information from EIT branch.
-In particular, a novel affinity graph transfer loss is proposed to maximize the feature-level instance similarity along the spatial locations between EEL and EIT branches.
+In particular, a affinity graph transfer loss~\cite{liu2019structured,turaga2009maximin,briggman2009maximin} is leveraged to maximize the feature-level instance similarity along the spatial locations between EEL and EIT branches.
 The prediction-level information is transferred from the EIT branch to the EEL branch using the APS and translated images based on a teacher network trained using the canonical images on the end-task.
-Moreover, we propose to share the same feature encoder between EEL and EIT branches and optimize them in an end-to-end manner.
+Moreover, we share the same feature encoder between EEL and EIT branches and optimize them in an end-to-end manner.
 We minimize the prediction gap between the APS and translated images based on the teacher network and subtly leverage the supervision signal of the EEL branch to enforce semantic consistency for the EIT branch, which surprisingly helps to recover more semantic details for image translation. \textit{Once training is done, the EIT branch and TL module can be freely removed, adding no extra inference cost}.

 We conduct extensive experiments on two end-tasks, semantic segmentation (Sec.~\ref{seg_exp}) and depth estimation (Sec.~\ref{depth_sec}).
 The results show that this simple yet novel method brings significant performance gains for both tasks.
 As a potential, our method can also learn the end-tasks via the teacher network \textit{without} using ground truth labels.
 Although the EIT branch is regarded as an \textit{auxiliary} task, the results demonstrate that our DTL framework contributes to recover better semantic details for image translation.